kubilayagi/articles/mystuff.md

     - Reasoning: 2% is better than 1.5%
     - No meaningful intro offer
         - I think they offer 18 months of 0% APR on balance transfers, but I don't plan on doing balance transfers since all of my cards will remain open for the forseeable future and I pay off this balance every month anyways

-- [ ] Chase Freedom Credit Card
-    - Visa
-    - 5% cash back on rotating categories
-    - 1% cash back otherwise
-    - No annual fee
-    - Reasoning: If I can get 5% some quarters on stuff that I normally get 2-3% on regularly, I'm going to take that opportunity
-    - Recently increased their intro bonus from $150 to $200 after spending $500 in the first 3 months.
-This is a fairly easy number to hit just from buying groceries and eating out.
-    - An issue with this card is that Chase doesn't release a yearly calendar of the scheduled categories.
-They wait until a few weeks before the new quarter begins to tell us what the new category will be.
-Might be annoying trying to figure out when to schedule a purchase of something if you don't know what the new category will be.
-    - I am a bit hesitant to pick this card over something like the Discover It Cash Back card which has the same reward system though.
-You need a much better credit score and history to get Chase cards than Discover cards.
-As a result, even if I were to be approved for this card, the credit limit might be much lower than if I was approved for the Discover card instead.

-- [ ] Discover It Cash Back Cards
-    - Discover Card
-    - 5% cash back on rotating categories (but the calendar is released for the whole year)
-    - 1% cash back everywhere else
-    - No annual fee
-    - Same reasoning as the Chase Freedom card
-    - This card is less widely accepted than the Chase Freedom, which is a Visa card.
-Discover issues their own cards.
-        - Smaller businesses may nt accept Discover for similar reasons why American Express cards are not accepted everywhere
-    - This card does have a lower threshold for credit approvals, so my credit limit on this card would likely be higher initially than with the Chase Freedom card.

 - [ ] Blue Cash Everyday Card